 Travel from Boston to South Portland, Maine, stopping in Portsmouth, New Hampshire to enjoy tax-free shopping, historic sites, museums and eateries with waterfront views before taking the coastal road to York and Ogunquit, stretching your legs on the Marginal Way walking trail that stretches 1.25-miles from Perkins Cove, taking in some of New England’s most iconic scenery.
 Continue to Kennebunkport, stopping for legendary lobster at Dock Square before moving on to your final destination for the night, South Portland.

-Standard Hotel: Best Western Merry Manor Inn
+Overnight: Best Western Merry Manor Inn or similar

 North Conway, NH (65 miles)